Egbert-Azure/TCS-Trommeschlaeger-Genie-IIIs-CalvaDOS/README.md

 docs/       Documentation
 ```

-## Documentation

-`docs/` holds the architecture notes, the reverse-engineering record, the
-development documentation and the period references the project leans on.

-If you're new to this, start with:

-- `docs/architecture/`
-- `docs/reverse-engineering/calvados-investigation.md`
-- `docs/development/README.md`

-What's here is curated rather than complete.
-The day-to-day working notes stay
-in a private repository; what made it into `docs/` is the material that's
-either established or useful as a dead end.

 ## Related repositories

-- sdltrs-MultiHDC
+* sdltrs-MultiHDC
-- TCS-Trommeschlaeger-Genie-IIIs-GDos-2.4
+* TCS-Trommeschlaeger-Genie-IIIs-GDos-2.4
-- TCS-Trommeschlaeger-Genie-IIIs
+* TCS-Trommeschlaeger-Genie-IIIs
-- trsextract
+* trsextract

-## Contributing

-Contributions are welcome, corrections especially — provided they come with
-evidence.

-Please:

-- Keep changes focused.
-- Separate observations from conclusions.
-- Include the traces, commands or artifacts behind any reverse-engineered
-  claim.
-- Preserve historical behaviour unless there's clear evidence the original
-  software behaved differently.

 ## Credits

-### Original software
+### The original Genie IIIs community

-- Arnulf Sopp (The Hacktory) — CalvaDOS and the 1986 OMTI boot EPROM
+* Arnulf Sopp (The Hacktory) — CalvaDOS and the 1986 OMTI boot EPROM
-- Andreas Magnus (HACKNUS-SOFTWARE)
+* Andreas Magnus (HACKNUS-SOFTWARE)
-- Volker Dose
+* Volker Dose
-- Helmut Bernhardt
+* Helmut Bernhardt
-- The G-DOS 2.4 authors
+* The G-DOS 2.4 authors
-- TCS and Uwe Böker
+* TCS and Uwe Böker

-### Recovery
+### Recovering what was left behind

-- Fritz Chwolka read `VOLKER.DMK` off Volker Dose's original floppy with a Catweasel
+**Fritz Chwolka** recovered `VOLKER.DMK` from Volker Dose's original floppy using a Catweasel controller.

-  controller.
-- Jens Günther (JenGun), author of **sdltrs**, passed the recovered disk on.
+**Jens Günther (JenGun)**, author of **sdltrs**, passed the recovered disk on.

-  Without it there would be nothing to work from.
+Without that disk, there would be very little to work with.

 ## License